Onondaga language: Phonology

 Onondaga has five oral vowels, //i e o æ a// (//æ// is sometimes represented orthographically as ä), and two nasal vowels, //ẽ// and //ũ//.
 The nasal vowels, following the Iroquoianist tradition, are spelled with ogoneks in the scholarly literature and in Ontario (ę and ǫ or ų).
 In New York, they are represented with a following ñ (eñ and oñ).
 Vowels can be both short and long.
 When vowel length derives from the now lost consonant *r, it is phonemic.
-Vowel length is written with a following colon, ꞉ or raised dot (half colon) ꞏ.
+Vowel length is written with a following colon, ꞉ or raised dot (half colon) ·.

 Morphology

 Onondaga is a polysynthetic language, exhibiting a great deal of inflectional and derivational morphology on the verbal forms (including noun incorporation).
 Nominal forms have less morphology.
 Additionally, there are particles, which are monomorphemic.

 Verbal morphology

 Onondaga verbs can be divided into three main classes according to their aspectual properties (discussed below).
 These are the active verbs, motion verbs, and stative verbs.
 We must distinguish between tense and aspect.
 Tense refers to when the event takes place, either in the past, the present or the future.
 Aspect refers to the event itself, such as whether it is finished or ongoing or occurs repeatedly.

 There are four aspects in Onondaga.
 The first is the habitual aspect (HAB).
 This aspect is used to refer to an event that takes place repeatedly or on an ongoing basis.
 The second is the punctual aspect (PUNC) (also known as perfective aspect).
 This aspect refers to an entire event in its completeness.
 When used in the past tense, the event is described as "over and done-with".
 It cannot describe an event that is interrupted or incomplete.
 The third aspect is the stative (STAT) (also known as imperfective) refers to an event that is ongoing or incomplete or, if it occurs in the past tense, that has some bearing on the present.
 Finally, there is the purposive aspect (PURP), which refers to imminent action and usually implies intent or volition on the part of the subject.
 Active verbs can appear with any of the first three aspects.
 Motion verbs can appear with any of all four aspects.
 Stative verbs can only appear with the stative aspect.